kioforsyth/Jekyll-Blog-Template/README.md

 Attempt at a Blog
 ---
-Using Barry Lopez's Jekyll Now and Github Pages
+Using Barry Lopez's Jekyll Now guide and Github Pages